janlou/AdvanSource/README.md

 ```
 - <p align="left">Now run your bot then enter bot's phone number and join code:
 `./start.sh -q`
-- <p align="left">And you can start bot with sready script:
+- <p align="left">And you can start bot with steady script:

 | FREE SERVER: |
 |:-----------------------|